foundikou/wanda-cafe/README.md

 # wanda-cafe
-A cafe resto project that can allow customer order for home delivery and book a table before arriving at the restaurant.
+A cafe resto project that can allows customers order for home delivery and book a table before arriving at the restaurant.